 Why did you study for your masters at Surrey?

-I had been looking for a postgraduate degree while working as a Structures Team Leader at Surrey County Council, and attended a one-day ‘Bridge Management’ course run by Dr Boulent Imam of Surrey’s Department of Civil and Environmental Engineering.
+I had been looking for a postgraduate degree while working as a Structures Team Leader at Surrey County Council, and attended a one-day ‘Bridge Management’ course run by Dr Boulent Imam of Surrey’s School of Sustainability, Civil and Environmental Engineering.
 He suggested I explore the MSc Infrastructure Engineering and Management which I did.
 I was really inspired by the modules offered and felt the course was well aligned with my job.

 What was it like to study part-time?